Regular Meeting of the Decatur County Board of Commissioners

 Approval of Agenda

-- Consider Approval for Purchase of two Vehicles – Sherriff’s Department
+(3) Consider Purchase of Vehicle – Sheriff’s Department

 Commissioners / Administrator’s Remarks